Return to "After the Formal Complaint" Main Page ||| Previous Document ||| Next Document

 I provided the above document, dated July 16, 2003, in my Application for a Rehearing.
 September 29, 2003.
 The Commission ignored this document.

 In my Application for a Rehearing.
-September 29, 2003 , I provided the above Pacific Bell document which proved that "98" is an indication of a "cable failure" for my business fax line (846-3642).
+September 29, 2003 , I provided the above Pacific Bell document which stated that "98" is an indication of a "cable failure" (NAR 504AHCABFAIL E24K) for my business fax line (846-3642).
 The Commission ignored the document.

 According to www.rric.net/mlt2.htm, page 2,